Wednesday, August 16, 2023

 Across The Barkly Tableland to Tennant Creek

-We are camping again at Camooweal Billabong, just on the outskirts of town, just like we have on previous occasions.
 The Mt Isa council and traditional owners have decided to restrict camping here for the foreseeable future.
 The community was never consulted about these changes, so at this stage, only the metal stakes for the fencing are in place.

-After arriving in Tennant Creek, we made our way to the Spinifex Farm Stay, a one million-acre cattle station five kilometres from the town that is safe and secure instead of staying in town, which definitely isn't.
+After arriving in Tennant Creek, we headed to the Spinifex Farm Stay, a sprawling one-million-acre cattle station located five kilometres from the town.
+It’s safer and more secure than staying in town, which is definitely not.
 At only $20 per night with town water, it's the perfect place to stay.
-We were again joined by a lovely couple we first met at Mary Kathleen, then Camooweal.
-Bron and Bill will head to Darwin, and we will toddle off towards Alice Springs.

-It was a late start for us as we were only driving two hundred kilometres as far as Barrow Creek.
-So, the late start gave Ros time to do a couple of loads of washing before heading off.
+It was a late start for us, as we were only travelling two hundred kilometres to Barrow Creek.
+The late start allowed Ros to do a couple of loads of washing before setting off.
+Our camp for the night was situated one kilometre north of Barrow Creek, at the base of a spectacular landscape with imposing cliffs.

 No comments: